Why Canonical Tags Matter More in AI Search

 What Mistakes Should You Avoid?

-Canonicalization is precise, and small mistakes can invalidate your efforts.
+Canonicalization is precise work, and small mistakes can undo the entire effort.

 1. Using Multiple Canonical Tags on One Page